szymonm/cdktf-provider-sumologic/README.md

 # Terraform CDK sumologic Provider ~> 2.16.2

-This repo builds and publishes the Terraform sumologic Provider bindings for [cdktf](https://cdk.tf).
+This repo builds and publishes the Terraform sumologic Provider bindings for [CDK for Terraform](https://cdk.tf).

 ## Available Packages